 As we have shown in this article, the top YouTubers receive a very healthy income indeed.
 While it isn’t easy money, one has to devote considerable time, energy, and resources into creating a channel and building up a sufficiently large and active community of engaged viewers to stay financially viable.
 Consistency, quality and engagement are key.

-If you’ve got any influencer marketing-related questions, we at atisfy are here to help you.
-At atisfyre, we provide services that help influencers establish a strong presence across social media platforms, and connect with brands through tailored marketing campaigns and data-driven content.
+If you’ve got any influencer marketing-related questions, we at Atisfy are here to help you.
+Our AI-based platform, Atisfyre, helps influencers establish a strong presence across social media platforms and connect them with brands for paid collaborations.
+Sign up today.
+It’s free!